pumapayio/smart-contracts/README.md

 #### Public Functions - Executor
 ##### registerPullPayment()
 Registers a new pull payment to the PumaPay Pull Payment Contract.
 The registration can be executed only by one of the `executors` of the PumaPay Pull Payment Contract and the PumaPay Pull Payment Contract checks that the pull payment has been singed by the client of the account.
 On pull payment registration, the first execution of the pull payment happens as well i.e. transfer of PMA from the customer to the business treasury wallet.
+This will happen based on the pull payment type.
 The balance of the executor (msg.sender) is checked and if funding is needed 1 ETH is transferred.
 ```solidity
 function registerPullPayment(